ChanukaRavishan/Optical-flow-Horn-Schunk/README.md

 Contributions to this project are welcome!
 Feel free to open issues and submit pull requests to address bugs, add new features, or improve the existing implementation.

-## License

 ## Credits

-This optical flow computation program was developed by [Your Name](https://github.com/ChanukaRavishan).
+This optical flow computation program was developed by Chanuka Algama (https://github.com/ChanukaRavishan).

 ## Acknowledgments